Looking for Ways to Help Support California Wildfire Victims?

 Monetary donations are usually the best way to help in a tragedy or disaster, but there is a place for in-kind donations too.
 Just keep in mind that natural disasters may cause flooding, widespread damage, and road closures which make accepting non-monetary donations difficult.

 Before donating goods over money, confirm with the organization that they have a need for the items you intend to drop off.
 Types of places that can really benefit from donations are animal shelters, churches, and food banks.
+Search your area to find local organizations that could use your help.

 5. Keep the conversation going.